samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 SAMI is designed to communicate with any device regardless of how data is structured.
 Devices can upload data to SAMI in any format that works for them, and can send data to targeted devices via SAMI in any format that works for the targeted devices.
 Data is contained in a [message.](/sami/sami-documentation/sami-basics.html#messages)

 SAMI uses what we call the **Manifest** to interpret the content so that it can be stored properly, or be sent to targeted devices correctly.
-Once you define the Manifest for a given device type, SAMI can make its data available to other services and devices.
+When [defining or updating a device type](/sami/sami-documentation/developer-user-portals.html#creating-a-device-type), you must provide a Manifest that describes the device data.
+Once you define the Manifest for your device type, SAMI can then make its data available to other services and devices.

+The [Developer Portal](https://devportal.samsungsami.io) offers two ways to create a Manifest.
+The **Simple Manifest** is ideal for standard data that does not need any processing.
+It can quickly be created via a Web form with a drag-and-drop interface, and no scripting or coding is involved.
+This Web form determines the structure of the JSON payload sent by your devices.
+Simple Manifests are automatically approved.
+See [this blog post](https://blog.samsungsami.io/portals/development/data/2015/03/26/the-simple-manifest-device-types-in-1-minute.html) for step-by-step instructions on creating a Simple Manifest.

+The Simple Manifest is the quickest path to production and the best option for fast prototyping.
+Use the Simple Manifest if you want the flexibility of structuring messages in JSON and the ease of a Web interface to define a new Manifest that is automatically approved.
+{:.info}

-Manifests are written in [Groovy](http://groovy.codehaus.org/) to process messages as they come in one-by-one.
+The **Advanced Manifest** is what we cover on this page.
+This is a script written in [Groovy](http://groovy.codehaus.org/) to process messages as they come in one-by-one.
 Messages are structured to contain a single package of data (no batch uploads) that goes through the Manifest.
 This keeps data organization and processing straightforward.

-When [**defining or updating a device type**](/sami/sami-documentation/developer-user-portals.html#creating-a-device-type), you must provide a Manifest that describes the data that will be stored in SAMI.
+All Manifests written in Groovy must be [approved by our team](#Manifest-certification) before they can be used.

+The Advanced Manifest is your best option if you already have devices deployed, or you have an existing application and want to integrate SAMI.
+Do the work of defining an Advanced Manifest in Groovy that can deal with data in any format. [**Actions**](#manifests-that-support-actions) are only supported in the Advanced Manifest for now.
 {:.info}

 ## Peek into the basics

-### Simplest Manifest
+### Write a basic Manifest

 Manifests are created using the [Manifest SDK.](#about-the-manifest-sdk) Your Manifest is a derived class of the `Manifest` base class.
 In that class, you must define a list of fields that composes your data and complete two methods: `normalize`{:.param} and `getFieldDescriptors`{:.param}.